Work with Dates and Times

 [1] "1d 0H 0M 0S"

-is imprecise because it tells me 1 day
+Aha! as.period() is imprecise because it reports that 1 whole day has passed.

-Now, we can use the duration of time lapsed in whatever units we want, but if we want accuracy, we better work with durations, as shown below.
+What does this tell us?
+That we can use the duration of time lapsed in whatever units we want, but if we want accuracy, we better work with duration, as shown below.

 [1] 82800